 Univocal Discrimination of α Particles Produced by 11B(p, α)2α Fusions in Laser-Matter Experiments by Advanced Thomson SpectrometryRead the full article

-Laser and Particle Beams publishes original research and review articles covering basic physics issues of intense laser and particle beams, and the interaction of these beams with matter.
+Laser and Particle Beams is an open-access journal publishing original research and review articles covering basic physics issues of intense laser and particle beams, and the interaction of these beams with matter.